ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 * The k_nn algorithm is clearly superior for this example with an average accuracy of around 0.73, compared to linear_SCV which gives an average accuracy of 0.60.

-# Scikit Learn: Prediction
+# Scikit Learn: Optimization
 * We now have our models set and ready to use, but is there a way to make them even better?
-We can try to optimize them by adding in paramters when we call our algorithm method.
-This topic is a bit to complicated for this tutorial but if you would like to try to play around with the idea read the documentation of [linear SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) and [knn](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).
+We can try to optimize them by adding in parameters when we call our algorithm method.
+Try playing around with the value of k in k_nn and see what you get.
+Optimization too much of a  complicated topic for this tutorial so we are going to end it there with Scikit-Learn.
+However if you would like to try to play around with the idea of optimization read the documentation of [linear SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) and [knn](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).